cparedes/redbluemagenta.com/index.markdown

 blurb: Ian is a SAGE Level II System Administrator.
 ---

-I'm a systems administrator working mostly with BSD and Linux systems, especially with Debian, CentOS/RHEL, and OpenBSD.
+I'm a system administrator working mostly with BSD and Linux systems, especially with Debian, CentOS/RHEL, and OpenBSD.
 I'm a member of [SAGE] [1] and [LOPSA] [2].